 DYAMOND Summer data sets can be found in the The DYAMOND Data Library at

-The data sets are read-only, so you will have to define the respective subfolder as the source directory for your post-processing scripts in your
+The data sets are read-only, so you will have to define the respective subfolder as the source directory for your post-processing scripts.

 data file description can be found in

 datadescription.txtwithin each model folder within the DYAMOND data library